Trustpilot

 How do condoms prevent sexually transmitted infections?

 There are two primary ways that sexually transmitted infections can be transmitted; through secretions or by skin-to-skin contact.
 If we (or our partner) have a sexually transmitted infection, the bacteria is released through secretions (either from the urethra or vagina) and is transferred when it hits our genitals, anus or in some cases our throat.
-To protect men's sexual health (and women’s), condoms act as a barrier, preventing any sexual fluid from being transferred, to reduce the risk of catching a sexually transmitted infection.
+Condoms act as a barrier, preventing any sexual fluid from being transferred and reducing the risk of catching a sexually transmitted infection.

 As well as reducing exposure to infected secretions, condoms also reduce the chance of catching sexually transmitted infections that can be passed on through skin-to-skin contact, such as the HPV virus or genital herpes.
 When you wear a condom, the thin layer of natural rubber latex covers up your penis, reducing the risk of exposure to infected genitals or anus.
-Therefore, in order to look after men's sexual health (or a woman's) - it’s important to ensure you always have a supply of condoms
+Therefore, in order to look after our sexual health - it’s important to ensure you always have a supply of condoms

 To celebrate Men’s Health Awareness Month, we have a site-wide Black November sale throughout the whole of the month, so there’s no better time to stock up on your favourite condoms.